Infection Control Statement

 Background:

-St Bartholomew’s and Hollow Way Medical Practice, Lead for Infection Prevention /Control is Kathleen Moura, role Lead Nurse, who is supported by Christopher Taylor, role Practice Manager.
+St Bartholomew’s and Hollow Way Medical Practice, Lead for Infection Prevention /Control is Kathleen Moura, role Lead Practice Nurse, who is supported by Chris Taylor/ Samantha Rahim, role Practice Manager/ Nurse Administrator.

 This team keeps updated with infection prevention & control practices and share necessary information with staff and patients throughout the year.